philc/vimium/CONTRIBUTING.md

 Our tests use [shoulda.js](https://github.com/philc/shoulda.js) and [PhantomJS](http://phantomjs.org/).
 To run the tests:

+ 1. `npm install coffeescript@1` to install Coffeescript v1.
+We do not yet support coffeescript v2.
  1. `git submodule update --init --recursive` -- this pulls in shoulda.js.
  1. Install [PhantomJS](http://phantomjs.org/download.html).
  1. `npm install path@0.11` to install the [Node.js Path module](https://nodejs.org/api/path.html), used by the test runner.